fembyfox/creepsandproshitterlists/README.md

 # NEITHER I,NOR THE DEVS OF RED BLOCK ARE RESPONSIBLE FOR ANY NEGATIVE CONSEQUENCES THAT ARISE FROM USE OF THIS REPO

+The definition of Proship/Proshipping: either seeing no issue with,or being against the harrassment of people who enjoy certain ships,which include l0li and sh0ta content, among many others.

+i am not against harrassing these people but if i had a user readable list both twtter and github would send me into the ether